Chen Duxiu: Turn to Trotskyism and expulsion from the CCP

 By late 1928 or early 1929, Chen was introduced to the ideas of Leon Trotsky through Chinese students returning from Moscow.
 Trotsky's writings, which explained why Chen had been made a scapegoat for Soviet policy and reconfirmed many of Chen's own earlier ideas about revolution in China—such as the need for an independent political party and democratic slogans to engage the masses—resonated deeply with him.
 By the spring of 1929, Chen, along with his chief lieutenant Peng Shuzhi, had obtained and studied key Trotskyist documents, finding Trotsky's analysis of the CCP's mistakes persuasive and in "complete accordance" with his own views.
 They began to organize a "leftist opposition faction within the party".

 Chen's growing sympathy for Trotskyism became evident in July 1929 following Soviet–Chinese clashes over the Chinese Eastern Railway.
 The CCP Central Committee, under Soviet pressure, called to "Defend the Soviet Union with Arms".
 Chen, in a series of three letters, criticized this slogan as alienating Chinese nationalist sentiment.
 More significantly, he echoed Trotskyist positions: the revolutionary tide had ebbed, and the party should focus on gradually re-engaging the masses by exposing the KMT's sham democracy and the dangers of imperialism.
 He also adopted Trotsky's analysis that feudal relations had essentially ended in China with the Qin dynasty, replaced by "bureaucratic feudalism", which itself had largely ended with the Chiang Kai-shek regime.
 The next stage, he argued, following Trotsky's theory of permanent revolution, could be a direct socialist revolution after a worker-peasant democratic victory, bypassing a distinct bourgeois phase.

-Expulsion from the CCP

 Chen's open endorsement of Trotskyist views, particularly his critique of the CCP's "blind adventurism" and his call for internal party democracy, led to his expulsion.
 The CCP leadership, alarmed by his formation of an opposition faction, issued a resolution in June 1929 condemning "residual opportunism" (Chen Duxiu) joining with the Trotskyist opposition.
 After Chen refused a final C.C. offer to write an attack on the Trotskyists, he, Peng Shuzhi, and their followers were expelled from the CCP on 15 November 1929.
 Many influential CCP leaders had argued against his expulsion, and there was sympathy for some of Chen's positions.
 However, Chen's inability to control the CCP's organizational infrastructure, despite his intellectual influence, made him a victim of the party he had created.
 His expulsion marked the end of a more democratic tradition within the CCP.